yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 ## Tech-to-tech (t2t) translation

-The main difference between *b2t* translation and *t2t* translation is that, *the former can be ambigous at times and the translation helps iron out details before implementation; the latter needs to be deterministic and precise such that the system is robust and reliable.* Hence, it is convenient to leverage the LLM for b2t translation but it might not be easy to do so for t2t.
+Within a hollistic system there may be cross-domain communications as well.
+For example, assuming that the entire system is designed to support both *payment* and *loan*.
+The two sub-domains of payment and loan may have the similar implementation patterns, but they differ in details.
+The interconnections between the sub-domains are tech-to-tech (t2t) and usually they are through programmatic interfaces.
+The main difference between *b2t* translation and *t2t* translation is that, *the former can be ambigous at times and the translation process helps iron out the details to be as close to the facts as possible; the latter needs to be 100% deterministic and precise.* Hence, it is convenient to leverage the LLM for b2t translation but it might not be easy to do the same for t2t.

-Consider a system where the modules are designed to serve to *"clients"*, *"product"*, and *"transaction"*.
+Consider the same system where the modules are designed to serve to *"clients"*, *"product"*, and *"transaction"*.
 Each of these modules may have its own ETL pipeline, data models, prediction capability, programming interface, etc., and altogether the sub-modules form the "domain", of the entire system.
 Obviously,